-A couple of weeks ago, during the Pokémon Presents broadcast, we were shown the timely return of Pokémon Snap for us to flew our amateur photography skills prompting much fanfare.
+A couple of weeks ago, during the Pokémon Presents broadcast, we were shown the timely return of Pokémon Snap for us to flaunt our amateur photography skills prompting much fanfare.
 But, I was much more intrigued by another little project, a little app designed to help children brush their teeth properly and continued proof that any random word can follow the word “Pokémon”.

 Pokémon Smile is a free-to-play app for smartphones that teaches correct methods of brushing your teeth while catching Pokémon in the process.
 It watches you brush your teeth using the front-facing camera on most smartphones, clearing the little white teeth on the screen of what can only be described as purple goop and potentially cleaning the ‘Mon to catch it.